kushv818/embedded-onboarding/section-01/README.md

   - If you know how to count in base-16 (aka Hex), you know that `0x000F FFFF` is equivalent to `1048576` bits (divided by `8`) = `131072` bytes (divided by `1024`) = exactly `128` KB.

-- Anoter region of note in the zoom-in is the RAM, starting at address `0x2000 0000`.
+- Another region of note in the zoom-in is the RAM, starting at address `0x2000 0000`.
 This is where dynamic memory is allocated.

 #### Memory architecture will be discussed in more detail in later sections.